-2 Institutional Setting: Romania's Secured Transactions Reform

-An effective legal framework for secured transactions must contemplate and integrate three critical features.
-First, "creation": ensuring that the law permits to establish a security interest over an asset for a certain transaction.
-Second, "perfection": ensuring that creditors can promptly discover existing claimants (and their seniority) against an asset pledged as collateral.
+2 Institutional Setting: Romania's Secured Transactions Reform discover existing claimants (and their seniority) against an asset pledged as collateral.
 Third, "enforcement": ensuring that a creditor can quickly seize and dispose of the asset pledged as collateral in the event of default.
 Romania provides for a textbook case analysis of a country enacting regulatory changes that significantly enhance the law of secured transactions.
 In this section, we provide the institutional context for Romania's collateral reform.